 We are born in relationship, we are wounded in relationship, and we can be healed in relationship. — Harville Hendrix

-If your partnership currently feels very different than the one you envisioned for yourself, you might feel defeated and isolated.
-Like so many others dealing with arguments and silent treatments, you might fear that you or your relationship are damaged.
+If your partnership currently feels very different than the one you envisioned for yourself, you may feel defeated and isolated.
+Like so many other couples dealing with arguments and silent treatments, you could fear that the relationship are damaged.

-In truth, although relationship issues are undeniably painful, they are also extremely common.
+In truth, relationship issues are undeniably painful, but they are also extremely common.
 You are not alone.

 All people learn about relationships from what we see and experience as we grow up.
 As we watch our family members navigate—or perhaps avoid—conflict, we learn how to interact with others.
 We also learn what to expect from relationships, as well as how to deal with difficult emotions.

 For example, if your parent was generally distant, but prone to exploding in anger at the first sign of conflict, you likely learned that conflict is dangerous—perhaps even physically.
 You might not always feel safe expressing your needs, thoughts and feelings.
-And, when your emotions inevitably build up, you might find yourself lashing out, even when you don’t want to.
+And, when your emotions inevitably build up, you might find yourself lashing out.

 Maybe your partner had a similar upbringing.
 Or, perhaps they grew up with emotionally expressive parents.
 They might not understand why you don’t want to talk about your emotions.
 And so, as you try to navigate these very different ways of relating, you might be caught in a cycle of lashing out and shutting down.

-Thankfully, you don’t have to stay stuck in these frustrating, hurtful patterns.
-By working with a skilled couples therapist, you can find new healing and lasting intimacy.
+You don’t have to stay stuck in these frustrating, hurtful patterns.
+By working with a skilled couple’s therapist, you can find healing and lasting intimacy.

-Couples Counseling Can Help You Rebuild Your Connection
+Couples Therapy Can Help You Rebuild Your Connection

-For over 18 years I have helped hundreds of couples make significant changes, develop a stronger relationship foundation and reestablish connection.
-In a non-judgmental and safe place, you and your partner can work through negative dynamics and develop greater empathy for one another.
+We have helped hundreds of couples make significant changes, develop a stronger relationship foundation and re-establish connection.
+In a non-judgmental and safe place, you and your partner can work through negative dynamics and develop greater empathy for one another

-I have extensive experience and training in both Imago and Emotionally Focused Therapy, two approaches that are highly effective for helping couples deepen their connection.
-In our work together, I will guide you to work through unresolved conflict in a respectful, productive way.
+We have extensive experience and training in various modalities such as: Imago and Emotionally Focused Therapy.
+These approaches are highly effective for helping couples deepen their connection.
+In our work together, we will guide you to work through unresolved conflict in a respectful, productive way.

 In sessions, you and your partner can stop blaming each other and start understanding where the other is coming from.
-You can also find and practice new ways to communicate, so you can feel heard and get your needs met, even when discussing sensitive issues.
+You can also find and practice new ways to communicate, to help you both feel heard when discussing sensitive issues.

-As you and your partner learn to be both more assertive and more vulnerable with one another, you can start to develop practical solutions and a new sense of closeness and trust.
+As you and your partner learn to be both more assertive and more vulnerable with one another, you can start to develop practical solutions and a new sense of closeness.

-The goal is to help you both gain insight and awareness into reactions and behaviors so you can transform the dynamics in your relationship.
-As dynamics shift and you start to experience your relationship differently, you can develop greater physical and emotional intimacy.
+The goal is to help you both gain insight into reactions and behaviors so you can transform the dynamics in your relationship.
+As dynamics shift and you start to experience your relationship differently, you develop greater physical and emotional intimacy.

-Although couples counseling is most effective at the start of contention and conflict, it’s never too late to seek help.
-By working with an experience relationship therapist, you can rebuild and strengthen your relationship.
+Couples therapy is most effective at the start of conflict but it is never too late to seek help.
+By working with an experienced relationship therapist, you will rebuild and strengthen your relationship.